New Brunswick electoral redistribution

 Unlike most other provinces and the federal government, the province of New Brunswick until very recently had no statutory mechanism for electoral district redistribution.
 Thus, redistributions were not predictable and occurred only when consensus in the Legislative Assembly of New Brunswick demanded it.
 Throughout most of New Brunswick's early history redistribution was a result of the addition of new counties, upon which the districts were based, which expanded from seven in 1785 to fifteen in 1874.

 Starting in 2005–2006, electoral distributions were undertaken under statutory requirements first immediately thereafter and initially after every decennial Canadian census starting in 2011, however the Act was later amendment to hold them after every two general elections.

+The populations of New Brunswick's electoral districts are required to stay within 15 percent of the average number of voters in each district, with deviations up to 25 percent allowed when needed to ensure fair linguistic representation.
+In 2023, the province passed legislation allowing for an exception to this rule to avoid adding 800 mostly francophone voters to the mostly anglophone riding of Tantramar.